Questions For Wedding PhotographersOur FAQs

 We include 50 miles of travel in the price of an engagement shoot but are happy to travel further (locations within 25 miles of our offices mean that we have greater availability in our diary).

 We are very fortunate with our location that the area around our office provides thousands of different locations; beautiful rolling hills, beaches, forests and woodland, estuaries, islands, ruined castles, stunning hotels, smugglers coves, ancient abbeys, tiny idyllic villages, stunning landscaped gardens and world heritage coastline to choose from!

-A couple of years ago we asked some of our brides to take part in an experiment.
-We printed 1000 of their images each and asked them to sort through and answer two important questions.
+We asked some of our brides to take part in a revealing experiment.
+We printed 1000 of their images each and asked them to sort through and answer two important questions: